 Today’s Wednesday Activity Review is a visit to Cedar Point.
 Unlike some of our other Wednesday Activity Reviews, this is truly an all day affair as Cedar Point is about 2 hours from Ann Arbor.
-On our trip, we left the house at 7:45a and returned home at 10:45p.
+On this 2017 trip, we left the house at 7:45a and returned home at 10:45p.

-Thank you to Cedar Fair and Blog Meets Brand for sponsoring our visit and this article.
+Thank you to Cedar Fair and Blog Meets Brand for sponsoring our 2017 visit and this article.
 All opinions are our own.
 Affiliate links included below.
 This article has been updated with information from our September 2018 trip.

 Cedar Point: The Roller Coaster Capital of the World